andypike/stupid_data/readme.md

 * There is no query DSL, just use SQL.
 * There are no association loading (and so no select n+1 issues)
 * Tables/classes must have an integer id field/attribute that the db increments
+* Objects that are inserted/updated must have an id attribute

 How to query for data
 ---------------------